redpesk-labs/red-pak/QA/REDPAK.CNF.md

 | "Default" | required | the variable is set with the value after expansion |
 | "Execfd"  | required | the value is a shell command, the variable is set with the output file  of that command |

-It is an error is the mode is not one of the above value.
+It is an error if the mode is not one of the above value.

 ### Valid relocations sequence